 Chris Broussard reacts to Lakers heading to NBA Finals after series win, LeBron's mindset | FIRST THINGS FIRST

-Chris Broussard joins the show & reacts to the Los Angeles Lakers advancing to the NBA Finals after their conference finals series win agains the Denver Nuggets.
+Chris Broussard joins the show & reacts to the Los Angeles Lakers advancing to the NBA Finals after their conference finals series win against the Denver Nuggets.

 Broussard thinks LeBron James was helpful in getting the Lakers to the finals but didn't do it alone.